 Becoming fearless isn't the point.
 That's impossible.
 It's learning how to control your fear, and how to be free from it. ― Veronica Roth, Divergent

-The brain was in the mode of taking as much information as possible which usually consumes a lot of glucose.
-Over-communication in brain nerves also disturbed the emotional connections.
-There was a sudden shift in mood, sleeping pattern, eating behaviour, posture etc.
+The brain was hyperactive as it was taking in a lot of information in a limited time.
+Over-communication in brain nerves also activated the amygdala which is responsible for the emotional and fear circuits in the brain.
+There was a sudden shift in mood, sleeping pattern, eating behaviour, posture.

-Then came a middle phase where the world turned upside down.
-The graphs became red and were pointing downwards.
+The world turned upside down.
 Everyone's plan got ruined.
 We blamed the year 2020.
 We subconsciously asked ourselves every day that if everything is going to get normal, ever?

-In these situations, the human brain sometimes works on autopilot mode.
+In these uncertain situations, the human brain sometimes works on autopilot mode.
 This mode when remain unchecked can act in an unfair manner.
 We call them biases and they are hundreds in number.
 One of the reasons for disconnection I was feeling is Present Bias.
 We are now fed up calculating future rewards and not able to judge their values because the whole game has changed.
-We are in 'Kal ho Naa ho' mode where we want to gratify ourself immediately.

 The reward of lockdown and social distancing is not visible to us.
 We are nowadays choosing the visible tangible option versus choosing the unknown, invisible and intangible.
 Disinfecting door knobs does not give immediate feedback on how much efficient we were.
 Saying yes to relative or friend who is asking to visit their home is giving much higher rewards and helping in building social capital.

-One thing that has surely changed that we have realized humans have much more value over non-living things.
-Because humans can adapt and update their beliefs.
-Adaptation is our biggest strength, and we will surely try to control our fear.
-And someday, hopefully, will learn how to be free from it.
+In this pandemic, we have realized that we humans have more value than non-living things.
+We can adapt and update our beliefs.
+Adaptation is our biggest strength and we do try to control our fear sometimes.
+And someday, hopefully, will finally learn how to be free from it.